DirecTV blimp

-The DirecTV blimp is a blimp that was launched in October 2007 at the MLB World Series in Boston and has been seen all over the United States since its inception.
-The blimp flies mainly over live sporting events but has also been seen at other entertainment and charitable venues.
-This lightsign, the only one of its kind in the world, is used to display messaging and advertising for DIRECTV.
-The airship is owned and operated by an advertising company based in Florida with its airship division located in Orlando, FL.
+The DirecTV blimp was a blimp that was launched in October 2007 at the MLB World Series in Boston and had been seen all over the United States up until 2017.
+The blimp would fly mainly over live sporting events but had also been seen at other entertainment and charitable venues.
+This lightsign, the only one of its kind in the world, was used to display messaging and advertising for DIRECTV.
+The airship was owned and operated by an advertising company based in Florida with its airship division located in Orlando, FL.
 The DIRECTV blimp was one of the three airships that took part in a blimp race held over New York City on July 4, 2011.

 About the airship

 Manufactured mostly by American Blimp Corporation, the airship has a length of 178 ft and a width of 46 ft with a volume of 170,000 cuft of helium.

 The airship’s envelope and ballonet were designed and manufactured by ILC Dover, a manufacturer of flexible materials and softgoods based out of Frederick, Delaware.
 The length of the cabin or gondola is 11.4 ft with a width of 5 ft.
 The airship is also designed to carry a maximum of 8 passengers plus the pilot.
 The desired cruising speed can vary, but it is generally around 32 mph with a maximum speed of 48 mph when favorable winds are present.
 The engines of this airship are from manufacturer Lycoming Engines with twin Lycoming IO 360, rated 180 HP with constant speed variable pitch reversible propellers.
 The airship also needs a crew of at least 14 members which includes 2 pilots, 2 crew chiefs, mechanics, video lightsign operator and additional ground team.